Nandith-Narayan/16BitCPU/README.md

 # 16 Bit CPU
-This is my attempt at designing, building, and programming a custom 16-bit CPU using discrete logic chips.
+This is my attempt at designing, building, and programing a custom 16-bit CPU using discrete logic chips.

 This repo contains:
 - [ ] Logisim CPU simulation - [WIP]